yukawa1/fantasy/docs/index.rst

 It is an open source, easy to use code, available for installation through pip install option.
 It is based on sherpa python package (Burke et al. 2019).

-**If you are using this code in your research, please cite the following papers xxxx, xxxx.**
+**If you are using this code in your research, please cite the following papers Ilic et al. 2020, Rakic et al. 2022, submitted, Ilic et al. 2022, in prep.**

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   install
    Tutorial
-   Documentation
+   fantasy_agn